 Honorable James M. Biernat Jr.

 Judge James M. Biernat, Jr. graduated from Hillsdale College in 1991.
 In 1997, he received his law degree from University of Detroit Law School.
 Biernat was a Commissioner for the 16th District on the Macomb County Board of Commissioners from January 1993 through December 1998.
 Jim Biernat worked as an Assistant Prosecutor for the Macomb County Prosecuting Attorney's Office from January 1999 until his appointment to the bench by the Governor in 2011.
-He is a member of the State Bar of Michigan, the Macomb County Bar Association and is currently involved in Macomb County Adult Felony Drug Court.
+He is a member of the State Bar of Michigan and the Macomb County Bar Association.

 Macomb County Court Building